xtcheng/xtcheng.github.io/index.md

 Hi!
 I am **Xiaotong Cheng**.
 I am currently an Assistant Professor at School of Computer Science and Technology, Shandong University.

-Prior to this, I obtained my PhD (Summa Cum Laude) from Ruhr University Bochum in 2025, advised by Prof. Setareh Maghsudi.
+Prior to this, I obtained my PhD (summa cum laude) from Ruhr University Bochum in 2025.
 My research focuses on multi-agent systems, online decision-making and game theory.

 ---